s6eskand/website/README.md

 ## Welcome to my Github profile! 🥳

 ### I am an Engineering Student at the University of Waterloo, with a passion for Full Stack development, and 1950's swing music!
+### Venture further into my profile to see some cool things I'm working on!
+Or check out my [personal website](https://sameskandar.me) and [technical blog](https://samtechblog.com)

 ### Quick facts about me 📠:
   * I play the trumpet (since grade 6) 🎺
-  * I've toured Ontario playing trumpet in a Jazz Band heres us playing [ _Save The Last Dance For Me_](https://www.youtube.com/watch?v=6g62U2zJAGI) at Mel Lastman Square
+  * I've toured Ontario playing trumpet in a Jazz Band here's us playing [ _Save The Last Dance For Me_](https://www.youtube.com/watch?v=6g62U2zJAGI) at Mel Lastman Square
   * My favourite animals are sharks 🦈
   * Intramural Soccer Champ 2020 😤
   * Writing code is my therapy 👨‍💻